Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Results and Discussion

 \section{Results and Discussion}

 The GMRT images of 3C 35 are shown in Figure \ref{3C35}, while those of 3C 284 are shown in Figure \ref{3C284}.
-Table \ref{Obs-result-galaxy} summarizes properties of images of these two sources in different frequencies.
-Name of the source (column 1), observational frequency in MHz (column 2), the major and minor axes of the restoring beam in arcsec (columns 3--4), its position angle (PA) in degrees (columns 5), the RMS noise in units of mJy beam$^{-1}$ and the estimated flux densities at different frequencies are shown in the Table.
-Observations at frequencies more than 1 GHz are done using VLA and rest of the observations are done with GMRT.
+Table \ref{Obs-result-galaxy} summarises the properties of images of these two sources at different frequencies.
+The name of the source (column 1), observational frequency in MHz (column 2), the major and minor axes of the restoring beam in arcsec (columns 3--4), position angle (PA) of beams in degrees (columns 5), the RMS noise in mJy beam$^{-1}$ (columns 6) and the estimated peak and integrated flux densities at different frequencies (columns 7--8) are shown in the Table \ref{Obs-result-galaxy}.
+Observations at frequencies greater than 1 GHz are done using VLA, and the rest of the observations are done with GMRT.